 Sahaptin (Sahaptian, USA; Rigsby & Rude 1996, Rude 2009, 2011, Zúñiga 2006, Deal 2010, Keine 2010) has several allomorphs of (structural) ergative that depend on the properties of the subject and the object and that correlate with different inverse markers.
 Sahaptin has an obviation system in which proximate noun phrases (PROX) are treated as topical while obviative noun phrases (OBV) are not (Rigsby & Rude 1996, Zúñiga 2006).
 Obviation is primarily marked by the obviative ergative marker -in on the subject (in contrast to other Native American languages, which mark obviation more widely; see e.g. Aissen 1997, Zúñiga 2006, 2014).
+In the following examples from Sahaptin, the subject is boxed.

 - (19) Sahaptin (Rigsby & Rude 1996: 673, 676, 677) - a.
-PROX 3rd person sBJ, oBV 3rd person oBJ \rightarrow NOM sBJ b.
-PROX 3rd person sbj, 2nd person obj \rightarrow INV.ERG sbj
+PROX 3rd person sbj, obv 3rd person obj \rightarrow NOM sbj iwínši-qínun-ayáamaš-na.man3.NOM-see-PSTmule deer-OBJ'The man saw a/the mule deer.'

-'''

-iwínši-qínun-ayáamaš-na.man3.NOM-see-PSTmule deer-OBJ'The man saw a/the mule deer.'

-'''

-'''

-i-qínu-ša.

-man-INV.ERG=2SG 3.NOM-see-IPFV

-'The man sees you.' '''
+b.
+PROX 3rd person SBJ, 2nd person OBJ \rightarrow INV.ERG SBJ iwínš-nim = nam i-qínu-ša. man-INV.ERG=2SG 3.NOM-see-IPFV 'The man sees you.'

-c. obv 3rd person sbj, prox 3rd person obj \rightarrow obv.erg sbj

-'''

-iwínš-in pá-tuҳnana yáamaš-na.

-man-oвv.erg 3.inv-shot mule deer-овј

-'The man shot a mule deer.'
+c.
+OBV 3rd person SBJ, PROX 3rd person OBJ \rightarrow OBV.ERG SBJ iwínš-in pá-tuxnana yáamaš-na. man-OBV.ERG 3.INV-shot mule deer-OBJ 'The man shot a mule deer.'

-'''

 The obviative ergative marker -in differs from the inverse ergative marker -nim (Rigsby & Rude 1996).
 As shown in (19b) and Tables 2 and 3, the inverse ergative marker appears when the subject of a transitive predicate is third person and its object is first or second person.
 The obviative ergative marker appears on obviative third person subjects of predicates with (proximate) third person objects, that is in contexts where the third person object is deemed more topical than the subject (obviation in Sahaptin is restricted to third person noun phrases; Rude 2009, 2011).
-The verbal prefix $-p\acute{a}$ is an inverse marker that can indicates that the object outranks the subject in person (with a second person subject and first person object) or in obviation, with a third person obviative subject and a third person proximate subject, as in (19c).
-The marker i-, glossed as '3.Nom' by Rigsby & Rude (1996), Rude (2009, 2011), marks third person singular subjects otherwise, as in (19b).
-These markers suffice for present purposes; for a more complete picture of Sahaptin verbal morphology, see Rigsby & Rude (1996), Rude (2009, 2011), Zúñiga (2006).
+The verbal pre-fix $p\dot{a}$ - is an inverse marker that can indicates that the object outranks the subject in person (with a second person subject and first person object) or in obviation, with a third person obviative subject and a third person proximate subject, as in (19c).
+The marker i-, glossed as '3.NOM' by Rigsby & Rude (1996) and Rude (2009, 2011), marks third person singular subjects otherwise, as in (19b).
+These markers suffice for present purposes; for a more complete picture of Sahaptin verbal morphology, see Rigsby & Rude (1996), Rude (2009, 2011) and Zúñiga (2006).